Frequently Asked Questions

 If you believe that the intended use of the work falls under one of the exceptions provided by the Copyright Act, you should still seek legal advice.

-In Canada, copyright lasts for the life of the author, and then for 50 years after the end of the calendar year after his death.
-This is the minimum duration provided for in the Berne International Convention to which Canada is a party.
+As of December 30, 2022, in Canada, copyright lasts for the life of the author, and then for 70 years after the end of the calendar year after their death.
 The term of protection may be longer in other countries.

 There are special rules for works created in collaboration, works in which the Crown has copyright, works in which the author is unknown and posthumous works.

-Published sound recordings and performers' performances are protected for a period of 70 years following the end of the calendar year in which the publication took place.
+Sound recordings and performers' performances are protected for a period of 70 years following the end of the calendar year in which they were published.